An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Appendix

 \subsection{Proof of Lemma \ref{exLpa}}

 For $T\in (0,+\infty)$, we denote $Q_T=\Omega\times[0,T]$ and $\Sigma_T=\Gamma\times[0,T]$.
-For any $p\in (1,+\infty)$, $s, r\geq 0$, $W^{(s,r)}_p(Q_T)=W^{s,p}(0,T; L^p(\Omega))\cap L^p(0,T; W^{r,p}(\Omega)$, $W^{(s,r)}_p(\Sigma_T)=W^{s,p}(0,T; L^p(\Gamma))\cap L^p(0,T; W^{r,p}(\Gamma)$, stand for the anisotropic Sobolev spaces (see, e.g., \cite{LSU}).
+For any $p\in (1,+\infty)$, $s, r\geq 0$, $W^{(s,r)}_p(Q_T)=W^{s,p}(0,T; L^p(\Omega))\cap L^p(0,T; W^{r,p}(\Omega))$, $W^{(s,r)}_p(\Sigma_T)=W^{s,p}(0,T; L^p(\Gamma))\cap L^p(0,T; W^{r,p}(\Gamma))$, stand for the anisotropic Sobolev spaces (see, e.g., \cite{LSU}).

 The proof of Lemma \ref{exLpa} is inspired by the argument in \cite[Lemmas 2.1, 2.2]{MZ05}.
-In order to keep certain compatibility between the boundary condition and initial datum on $\Gamma\times\{t=0\}$ for the decomposed system, we use a parabolic shift function defined on $\Gamma$ (cf. \cite{PRZ06}).
-For $(\phi_0,\psi_0)\in \mathcal{V}^m$ with an integer $m\geq 2$, we take
+However, different from \cite{MZ05}, in order to keep certain compatibility between the boundary condition and the initial datum on $\Gamma\times\{t=0\}$ for the decomposed system, we first introduce a parabolic shift function defined on $\Gamma$ (cf. \cite{PRZ06}).
+For $(\phi_0,\psi_0)\in \mathcal{V}^m$ with certain integer $m\geq 2$, we take